President's Committee on Religious, Spiritual and Nonreligious Diversity

 The President's Committee on Religious, Spiritual, and Nonreligious Diversity exists to help everyone on campus - from all religious, spiritual, and nonreligious perspectives - to see themselves as valuable members of the K-State family.

-The committee reports to the Dr. Bryan Samuel, Chief Diversity and Inclusion Officer.
+The committee reports to Dr. Be Stoney, Interim Chief Diversity and Inclusion Officer.

 Chair: Beverley Earles, administration